Digital wallets: everything you need to know

 Digital wallets are a fast simple and secure way to make payments in stores, online or via an app with just a tap or click

-Before you dive into our guide, we wanted to let you know that this article is about how various forms of mobile payments work, including Apple Pay, and our very own Pay+.
+Before you dive into our guide, we wanted to let you know that this article is about how various forms of digital wallet payments work, including Apple Pay and Google Pay.

 If you've ever paid contactless with your debit or credit card, then you're well on your way to knowing how digital wallets work.

 Use your digital wallet to pay anywhere you see Apple Pay, Google Pay or Contactless logo instore, online or in-app.

 Is it safe to pay with a digital wallet?

 Yes, absolutely.
 No personal information is passed from your device to the reader, and we keep your payments safe and protected – just like chip and PIN or contactless payments.